Our Favorite Activities

 2. Group Exercise Classes

-The senior in your life may not be able to shoot baskets anymore, but Nintendo’s Wii interactive console games, in which you move your body instead of pressing buttons or using a joystick, offer a nice alternative.
-There are a variety of games that the sports-minded seniors can play, including bowling, tennis, and golf, as well as the aforementioned basketball.
-The Wii gaming system is a perk at many Arbor communities.
+The senior in your life may not be able to shoot baskets anymore, but interactive console games, in which you move your body instead of pressing buttons or using a joystick, offer a nice alternative.
+Today's communities use technology to make play more social and accessible.
+Motion-based games let residents stay active with favorites like virtual bowling, tennis, and golf.
+Large touchscreen systems also bring trivia, word games, and puzzles to life for groups to enjoy together.

 4. Gardening Clubs